Andrews Tetteh

-Andreas Tetteh (Ανδρέας Τετέι; born 25 May 2001) is a Greek professional footballer who plays as a forward for Super League club A.E.
-Kifisia and the Greece national team.
+Andrews Tetteh (Ανδρέας Τετέι; born 25 May 2001) is a Greek professional footballer who plays as a forward for Super League club Panathinaikos and the Greece national team.

+Club career

+On 15 October 2025, Panathinaikos purchased Tetteh and teammate Pavlos Pantelidis for an eventual transfer in summer 2026, with an option to move in January 2026.

 International career

+Tetteh playing for Greece national team in 2026.

-Born and raised in Greece, Tetei was born to a Sierra Leonean mother and Ghanaian father and holds Greek citizenship.
-He was called up to the Greece national team for a set of 2026 FIFA World Cup qualification matches in November 2025 and registered an assist on his debut.
+Born and raised in Greece, Tetteh was born to a Sierra Leonean mother and Ghanaian father and holds Greek citizenship.
+He was called up to the Greece national team for a set of 2026 FIFA World Cup qualification matches in November 2025.
+He earned his first international cap for Greece against Scotland on 15 November 15, 2025, coming on for Vangelis Pavlidis and getting an assist in the same match.